Copyright and Technology

 We occasionally publish articles on this site about companies or institutions with which we have current or previous consulting relationships.
 We make every attempt to separate editorial concerns from our consulting work.
 We observe confidential disclosure agreements rigorously.

 We collect names and email addresses of subscribers during the natural course of subscription processing.
-We will occasionally use these addresses to send messages that we believe will be of interest to our subscribers, but we will never sell or otherwise make available subscribers’ email addresses or other personal information to third parties.
+We will occasionally use these addresses to send messages that we believe will be of interest to our subscribers, but we will never make subscribers’ email addresses or other personal information available to third parties.

 I encourage all vendors of rights-related technologies to send press releases and other news to me.
 We strongly respect embargoes.
 Announcements from vendors must be posted on public websites to be considered — if not the vendor’s own website, then PR Newswire or equivalent.
 Sorry, we do not publish press releases verbatim, nor do we accept unsolicited outside contributions.